 While Ciri is only mentioned in the first two games in The Witcher series, her first real appearance comes in the third entry.
 She's in her early 20s in the game, while in this season of the Netflix series she's young, around 11.
 So Ciri's childhood, before being taken under Geralt's wing, isn't something that's been visually depicted before -- and the anticipation for Older Ciri adventures is high.

-Now, this is where the show really gets confusing, especially for someone watching it who doesn't know anything about the source material.
+What's Ciri's connection to Geralt?Now, this is where the show really gets confusing, especially for someone watching it who doesn't know anything about the source material.
 Ciri and Geralt are bound by something called the "Law of Surprise."
 The Law dictates that a man saved by another has to offer his savior something in return.
 This offering, however, is unknown to both parties so when someone says, "I invoke the Law of Surprise," you don't really know what you're going to get.
 In most cases, though, it takes the form of the saved party's unborn child.
 In saving Ciri's father, and invoking the Law, Geralt becomes her protector and thus why Ciri's grandmother, Calanthe, says that Geralt is her destiny.